sauzher/Products.PloneLDAP/Products/PloneLDAP/README.txt

 Copyright
 =========

-PloneLDAP is copyright 2007 by Simplon_ and licensed under the GNU General Public License, version 2.
+PloneLDAP is copyright 2007 by Simplon_ and licensed under the Zope Public License, version 2.1.